quelcom/homeink/README.md

   - `/api/v1/water`, that is used to show the daily water consumption in our home.

 The HTTP server also exposes a Swagger UI under `/swagger/index.html`, which is useful to test the endpoints, especially the screenshot endpoint because it is a multipart request.

+Oh, and of course it shows the current time! 😅

+Also it shows the cpu temperature of the Pi Zero, which is something I want to keep an eye as the Zero is confined in a tight place.
+In the future, I might end up using Telegram bot notifications instead.

+### Supersää screenshots

+Code is under the `docker-supersaa-screenshots` directory.
+It is a separated Go application, but it lives in the same repository for simplicity.
+The application uses [chromedp](https://github.com/chromedp/chromedp) to periodically take screenshots of specific components of Supersää, it converts the screenshots to 16-bit grayscale (which is what the Kindle DX display can handle) and calls the `/api/v1/screenshot` from `Homeink`.
+There is a very rudimentary caching in place, so I do not need to send and re-render the same images over and over again, albeit the hourly forecast are updated several times per hour.

+Chromedp and the Go application are bundled into a single docker image, and the container runs on my home server within my home network.
+My main motivation was to reduce as much as possible the processing work required by the Pi Zero.